dremotion/Embedded-Software-Classroom/README.md

 ## Contribute
 If you'd like to contribute to this project and make it better.
-Please reach out to me via this form [Currently not ready, please connect with me over my LinkedIn account meanwhile].
+Please reach out to me via this form [Currently not ready, please connect with me over my [LinkedIn][28] account meanwhile].

 ## Feedback